Protesters pour into cities for another huge mobilization

 When a hearse bearing Floyd’s coffin arrived, chants of “Black Power,” “George Floyd” and “No justice, no peace,” echoed from beneath the covered entrance.

 “It could have been me.
-It could have been my brother, my father, any of my friends who are black,” said a man in the crowd, Erik Carlos of Fayetteville.
+It could have been my brother, my father, any of my friends who are black,” said Erik Carlos of Fayetteville.
 “It was a heavy hit, especially knowing that George Floyd was born near my hometown.
 It made me feel very vulnerable at first.”

 One of the Washington protesters, Pamela Reynolds, said she was seeking greater accountability for police.